- 2-Minute Article

 Instead of tapping into your savings, consider these options for covering medical bills:

 - Contribute to a health savings account (HSA).
-Money you invest through an HSA will grow tax-free until you withdraw it for eligible healthcare expenses.
+Money invested through an HSA will grow tax-free until you withdraw it for eligible healthcare expenses.
 Although you can only contribute to an HSA until you’re age 65, these funds can be used throughout your lifetime.

 - Purchase an annuity.
 Annuities provide a stream of guaranteed lifetime income payments